"YOU CAN RECOVER" GROUP CONSCIENCE

 The Chairperson: Qualifications, Responsibilities, and Attitudes.

-1. Is sober, has done the steps as laid out in the Big Book, and can demonstrate that by their own words and example.
+1. Is sober, has done the steps as laid out in the Big Book by the BBSS Hyannis format, and can demonstrate that by their own words and example.

 2. Is willing to conduct the meeting according to the format.
 Is the "point man" of the BB group; is obligated to uphold the group conscience from the chair; and is willing to explain the group's function and goals to newcomers and visitors before, during, and after the meeting.
 Must be willing to interrupt an individual who is off the step and remind them of the purpose of the meeting.
 Keeps the time, and lets people know when their time is up.
 The most important-as well as difficult-trusted servant position in the group.
 The chairman leads for a month or a full cycle at a time, and chooses the speaker for each meeting/step.